Join Brett on this sensational and spirituous tour brimming with the best impressions and flavors of Scotland

 Belgium Beer & Battlefields tour September 4-10, 2021

 Germany & Austria Highlights tour September 11-17, 2021

 Oktoberfest in Munich tour packages September 17 — October 3, 2021

 Money, details are listed below the package itinerary.

 Glasgow to Edinburgh via Glengoyne, Glenfiddich & the Game of Thrones

-Max capacity for this tour is 7 persons — only 4 places remain on the 2nd tour.
+Max capacity for this tour is 7 persons — Sold Out!
+(2nd tour possible; let Brett know you’re interested)